hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/101__Venkatraghavan_S.md

 > lalitaalaalitah at lalitaalaalitah.com> wrote:
 >
 > >
-> > ​No difference.
+> > No difference.
 You just went for sUtra-s, while I mentioned
 > adhikaraNa-s.
 > >
 >